Infraware: History

 InfraWare received a patent for back-end speech recognition, which was titled "System and Method for Analyzing Verbal Records of Dictation Using Extracted Verbal Features" in 2016.
-This technology was integrated into the company’s First Draft dictation recognition service.
+This technology was integrated into the company's First Draft dictation recognition service.

 InfraWare began beta testing for a new dictation translation engine in 2018.
-The engine was developed by combining InfraWare’s 360 transcription speech recognition platform with artificial intelligence.
+The engine was developed by combining InfraWare's 360 transcription speech recognition platform with artificial intelligence.

-InfraWare made it onto the Inc. 5000 list in 2008, and has also appeared in Digital and G2.

 Systems and platforms

 InfraWare mainly works on SR dictation systems.
 InfraWare has released InfraWare Dictation, which allows users to record dictation through a smartphone, computer, or tablet.
 Dictation is uploaded to a web-based platform, where healthcare transcriptionists transcribe audio files.

-InfraWare also provides InfraWare 360, a documentation platform that makes use of First Draft, the company’s patented speech recognition software.
+InfraWare also provides InfraWare 360, a documentation platform that makes use of First Draft, the company's patented speech recognition software.
 Back-end speech recognition generates a first draft, which is corrected by transcriptionists.